 School liaisons know that transitions are more than just permanent changes of station.
 Children move to new schools, and they also move within schools.
 In addition, military children transition from parent(s) being home to being deployed.
-Rest assured that whatever transition your military child is navigating, school liaisons are available to help improve their academic experience, promote social and life skills, offer vocational guidance and build education partnerships to help them thrive.
+Rest assured that whatever transition your military-connected children are navigating, school liaisons are available to help improve their academic experience, promote social and life skills, offer vocational guidance and build education partnerships to help them thrive.

 Education community support

-- The social and emotional effects of military transition
+- Social and emotional effects of military transition

 - Reducing test anxiety in youth